natronjs/logging/README.md

 [gitter-img]: https://badges.gitter.im/Join%20Chat.svg
 [gitter-url]: https://gitter.im/natronjs/natron

 This module is part of [Natron][natron-url] and contains a logging mechanism with support for different log levels.
+It is used by the [`natron`](https://npmjs.org/package/natron) module.